benmsanderson/METEOR/README.rst

 Installation
 ------------
-METEOR prpatt cannot be installed using conda or pip yet.
+METEOR cannot be installed using conda or pip yet.

 .. sec-end-installation